 1

-Match Goods in Transit Limits to Actual Cargo Values
+Match Goods in Transit Limits to Real Cargo Values

-Review the maximum cargo value you carry per load and ensure your goods in transit limit matches.
-Under-insuring saves a small amount on premium but can leave you exposed to hundreds of thousands of dollars in liability if a high-value load is lost.
+Review the maximum load value you regularly carry and set your goods in transit limit accordingly.
+Under-insuring to save a few dollars on premium leaves you exposed to hundreds of thousands in unrecovered cargo loss from a single incident.

 2